Community & Social Responsibility

 Indigenous Literacy Foundation

-The Indigenous Literacy Foundation aims to raise literacy levels and improve the lives and opportunities of indigenous children living in remote Australian communities, by drawing upon the skills, generosity and expertise of the Australian book industry.
+The Indigenous Literacy Foundation aims to raise literacy levels and improve the lives and opportunities of indigenous children living in remote Australian communities by drawing upon the skills, generosity and expertise of the Australian book industry.

-We are enormously proud to be one of your charities of choice and to acknowledge the hard work that has been done by such a passionate and committed team.
-Thank you for helping make what we do sustainable, for helping us bridge the literacy gap and for making a very real difference in the lives of children in remote Australia.
+"We are enormously proud to be one of your charities of choice and to acknowledge the hard work that has been done by such a passionate and committed team.
+Thank you for helping make what we do sustainable, for helping us bridge the literacy gap and for making a very real difference in the lives of children in remote Australia."

 – Karen Williams, Executive Director Indigenous Literacy Foundation.